• USD

 Tours and Safaris that visit National Parks

-African Sky offers several pre-designed itineraries that focus on exploring the Nationanl Parks of South Africa accompanied by a private guide.
+African Sky offers several pre-designed itineraries that focus on exploring South Africa’s national parks and provincial reserves with a private guide.

-This extensive private overland South African Safari visits Addo Elephant Park, Pilanesberg, Hluhluwe-iMfolozi, Ithala, and the Kruger National Park.
+This extensive private overland safari visits Addo Elephant, Pilanesberg, Hluhluwe–iMfolozi, Ithala, and the Kruger National Park.

-This South African Safari explores three of the country's finest national parks accompanied by a private African Sky guide.
+This safari explores three of the country’s finest protected areas with a private African Sky guide.

-The Kruger National Park is the premier safari area in South Africa.
-On this private overland safari, we focus on three uniquely different areas inside Kruger.
+Kruger is South Africa’s premier safari area.
+On this private overland safari, we focus on three uniquely different regions inside the park.

-Kruger Wildlife safari focuses on families with older children that wish to combine a safari in Kruger with a private reserve experience.
+Designed for families with older children, combining Kruger with a private reserve experience.

-The southern and central Kruger National Park is the focus of this short but informative private safari led by an experienced African Sky Guide.
+A focused private safari in southern and central Kruger led by an experienced African Sky guide.

-Visit the southern Kruger National Park on a safari adventure that overnights at one of the national park camps in the park.
+Visit the southern Kruger National Park on a short, immersive safari with overnights in a national park camp.

-A joint conservation effort between South Africa and Botswana, the Kgalagadi Transfrontier Park is a vast tract of arid wilderness in southwestern Botswana and the northeastern part of South Africa.
+A joint conservation effort between South Africa and Botswana, the Kgalagadi Transfrontier Park protects vast arid wilderness across the southern Kalahari—big skies, red dunes, and seasonal movements of antelope and predators.

 View Park